 Where a person is in custody, whether on remand or sentenced for a federal offence only, and they escape from prison, the escapee must be charged under federal and not state law.
 If they are in custody for both state and federal offences (joint prisoners), they can be charged under either state or federal law but not both.

-Decisions made by the federal Attorney-General or their delegates are subject to the administrative review procedures in the Administrative Decisions (Judicial Review) Act 1977 (Cth).
-The Commonwealth Ombudsman has power to investigate such decisions and relevant documents are subject to release through the Commonwealth freedom of information legislation.
+Decisions made by the federal Attorney-General or their delegates are subject to the administrative review procedures outlined in the Administrative Decisions (Judicial Review) Act 1977 (Cth).
+The Commonwealth Ombudsman has power to investigate such decisions, and relevant documents are subject to release through the Commonwealth freedom of information legislation.